Joey French

-Joseph French, known professionally as Joey French, is an American record producer and recording engineer from Indianapolis, IN.
+Joseph French, known professionally as Joey French, is an American record producer and recording engineer from Indianapolis, Indiana.
 French gained recognition for producing on Warner Bros signee Waka Flocka Flame's debut album, Flockaveli.

 Life and career

 In 2010, French produced the bonus track "Rumors" on Flockaveli by Waka Flocka Flame.
 In 2015, French was the executive producer of Every Scar Has A Story by Dorian.

 Personal life

-French owns the production company JoHoSoPhat Productions located in Indianapolis, IN.
+French owns the production company JoHoSoPhat Productions located in Indianapolis, Indiana.
 French names hip-hop producer Timbaland as his primary influence.